IT-Sadok/Task-1/README.md

-A repository for a collection of objects.
+A repository for a collection of projects.